What is acupuncture?

 What do acupuncturists do?

-During the initial consultation, your Registered Acupuncturist will assess you by asking questions about your health history, perform physical examinations according to the Traditional Chinese Medicine principles, and discuss treatment options.
+During the initial discovery visit, your Registered Acupuncturist will assess you by asking questions about your health history, perform physical examinations according to the Traditional Chinese Medicine principles, and discuss treatment options.

 During treatment, fine needles will be gently placed into various areas of your body.
 Depending on the condition that is being treated, the needles will be kept in place for as little as 15 minutes or as long as 50 minutes.